maxeonyx/raro/README.md

 - P.E.N.N.A.S.
 - B.E.D.M.A.S.

 Enough of such gaslighting.
-Free yourself from order of operations.
+Free yourself from order.
 Never retrace your steps.

 *RARO* is an "append only" programming language which lets you program in the same